studersi/test-4/tutorial-4/README.md

 ###Step 3: Preparing to get an SSL key and certificate

 HTTPS adds an SSL layer to the familiar HTTP protocol.
 Technically, SSL (_Secure Socket Layer_) has been replaced by TLS (_Transport Security Layer_), but people still refer to it as SSL.
-The protocol guarantees encrypted and thus data traffic secured from eavesdropping.
+The protocol guarantees encryption and thus data traffic is secured from eavesdropping.
 Traffic is encrypted symmetrically, guaranteeing greater performance, but in the case of HTTPS requires a public/private key setup for the exchange of symmetric keys by previously unknown communication partners.
 This public/private key handshake is done by using a server certificate which must be signed by an official authority.
 The handshake is thus meant to extend browser's trust in the signing authority to the webserver being contacted.
 This is being done with the help of a chain of trust over multiple certificates.

 Server certificates exist in a variety of forms, validations and scopes of application.
 Not every feature is really of a technical nature and marketing also plays a role.
 The price differences are very large, which is why a comparison is worthwhile.
 For our test setup we’ll be using a free certificate that we will nonetheless have officially certified.
 This is being done with the help of _Let's Encrypt_.
 This new certificate authority was born in 2015.
 It hands out official certificates for free and it has simplified the signing process in a very elegant way if you compare it to the traditional commercial certificate authorities.

-Before _Let's Encrypt_ will give us a validated certificate for our server, the certificate authority has to be sure, we are really the owners of the domain for which we asked for a certificate.
-This is being done as follows: We have to put a test file with a secret token on the webserver.
-Then we call a special URL on _Let's Encrypt_'s server and tell the certificate authority to check the token, which is also part of the call. _Let's Encrypt_ will then make a request to our webserver and it compares the content of the test file with the token in our call.
-If the two values are identical, then we have proven that we do in fact control the domain in question and _Let's Encrypt_ will accept us as the owner of the said domain.
+Before _Let's Encrypt_ will give us a validated certificate for our server, the certificate authority has to be sure, we are really the owners of the domain for which we've requested a certificate.
+This is done as follows: We have to put a test file with a secret token on the webserver.
+Then we call a special URL on _Let's Encrypt_'s server and tell the certificate authority to check the token, which is also part of the call. _Let's Encrypt_ will then make a request to our server and compare the contents of the test file with the token in our call.
+If the two values are identical, then we have proven that we do in fact control the domain in question and _Let's Encrypt_ will accept us as the owner of said domain.
 This will be followed by signing a certificate for the domain in question on our behalf.
-We will then take this certificate and install it on the webserver.
+We will then take this certificate and install it on the server.

 There are multiple clients to work with _Let's Encrypt_.
-Luca Käser has mentioned `getssl` which features simple command line use and a maximum of control.
+Luca Käser has mentioned `getssl` which features simple command line use and maximum of control.
 It is also fit for production use, as it has the option to deploy the token file not only on the local host, but also on a remote server via `ssh`.
-This is an advantage if you have blocked the webserver from sending requests to the internet and the webserver is thus not allowed to call _Let's Encrypt_ itself.
+This is an advantage if you have blocked the server from sending requests to the internet and the server is thus not allowed to call _Let's Encrypt_ itself.

 But this is an advanced scenario.
-For a first try, we call _Let's Encrypt_ directly from the webserver.
+For a first try, we call _Let's Encrypt_ directly from the server.
 As a precondition, we need to get `getssl` ourselves.
-The tool is so new, it is not yet part of the official Linux distributions.
+The tool is so new that it is not yet part of the official Linux distributions.
 We will download the script.
 In my case, I will put it in the private `bin`-folder.
-Depending on your setup, you will want to use an alternative place.
-What is important, is that `getssl` can be found via the standard shell path from now on.
+Depending on your setup, you may want to use an alternate location.
+It's important that `getssl` can be found via the standard shell path from now on.
 We fetch the script from _GitHub_.
 There is the option to clone the whole project directory.
-But we simplify things by downloading the raw script and making it executable.
+But we will simplify things by downloading the raw script and making it executable.

 ```bash
 $> wget https://raw.githubusercontent.com/srvrco/getssl/master/getssl -O $HOME/bin/getssl